rdwr:about

 I value machines for their patience.

-My work has received support from the Adrian Piper Foundation (Berlin), EMS (Stockholm), INA/GRM (Paris), MassMoCA [U.S.], the New Museum (New York), New Music USA, and STEIM (Amsterdam).
+My work has received support from the Adrian Piper Foundation (Berlin), EMS (Stockholm), INA/GRM (Paris), the Goethe Institut [DE], MassMoCA [US], the New Museum [US], New Music USA, STEIM (Amsterdam), Swissnex [CH], and Villa Albertine [FR].

-It has been heard in twelve countries on four continents performed by/with artists such as Laurel Jay Carpenter, Roscoe Mitchell, Lydia Moyer, Ryan Muncy, Liew Niyomkarn, and the William Winant Ensemble.
+It has been released on pan y rosas discos (Chicago); Infrequent Seams (NYC); and Full Spectrum Records (Littlefield, TX), published by parallax; Feminist Media Histories; and Ugly Duckling Presse, and has been heard in twelve countries on four continents performed by/with artists such as Nava Dunkelman, Fred Frith, Forbes Graham, Brad Henkel, Seiyoung Jang, Ava Mendoza, Roscoe Mitchell, Robbie Lee, Lydia Moyer, Ryan Muncy, Liew Niyomkarn, Erin Rogers, and the William Winant Ensemble.

 I am employed as an Assistant Professor of Electronic Production and Design | Creative Coding at the Berklee College of Music, and Councilor with MS1140 AFT Massachusetts.